 What we don’t: Heavier than similarly rated quilts.

 If there’s a clear sign that quilts are hitting the mainstream backpacking scene, the Magma Trail is exactly that.
 REI Co-op did a very impressive job with their first quilt, which is a spinoff of their popular sleeping bag line.
-In terms of warmth, you get a generous 10.5 ounces of 850-fill down (2 oz. more than their 30° Magma bag above) and a lofty draft tube that seals air in at the neck.
+In terms of warmth, you get a generous 11.6 ounces of 850-fill down and a lofty draft tube that seals air in at the neck.
 We also like the shape of the footbox, top snap, and overall build quality, which feel high-end from top to bottom.
 And at $329, the Magma Trail is a great value.

-It’s worth noting that you only save 0.8 ounces and $20 with the Magma quilt over the mummy bag version above.
+It’s worth noting that you save 4.1 ounces and $50 with the Magma quilt over the mummy bag version above—which may be worth it for many.
 In the end, your choice comes down to what sort of versatility you prefer: do you need a full zip to stay comfortable on colder nights or an open back to ventilate when it’s warmer?
 If you’re willing to pay the weight and price penalties, the full-zip sleeping bags offer the best of both worlds.
 In the end, if we’re going with a quilt, we’d be tempted to reach for a warmer or lighter option than the Magma.
 But for a long-lasting pick (the Magma’s 15D shell fabric is one of the most durable here) that’s ready when you want it, this quilt is worth a look.
-Editors’ note: the Magma Trail Quilt is currently out of stock, but look for the updated version in the spring of 2024, which is offered in four unisex sizes and features a zippered footbox with draft tube.

 See the REI Co-op Magma Trail Quilt